Slow Fashion returns for 2018 with the same instructors, but a slightly different format and some new additions!

 Jessica is a quilter and natural dyer making a home and tending a small homestead in southern Vermont.
 Her practice is borne of a love for the visible marks of hand-making, the earnest work of making what we need, and cultivating a relationship with our natural environment.
 Following studies in book arts and letterpress printing, Jessica has spent the last several years engaging with textile arts to learn and share the heritage of American quilt-making and natural dyeing practices, creating useful, heirloom-quality goods that celebrate both a whimsical and meaningful connection to nature.
 She is currently working on a collection of play quilts and developing natural dye workshops for children.
 Visit: www.sugarhouseworkshop.com

-For this Slow Fashion retreat, Amy DuFault will be our sustainable fashion speaker in residence giving nightly talks as we mend, knit, and make on the porch and will be on hand to answer any and all questions you might have throughout the week.
-As she feels the process of becoming more conscious about the fashion industry starts with baby steps, we'll take a 5 day journey with her to look at how every aspect of our lives can be an opportunity to look closer at ourselves and how that reflects what we buy.
+For this Slow Fashion retreat, Amy DuFault will be our sustainable fashion speaker-in-residence giving ongoing encouragement as we mend, knit, and make on the porch, and will be on hand to answer any and all questions you might have throughout the week.
+As she feels the process of becoming more conscious about the fashion industry starts with baby steps, we'll take a 5 day journey with her to look at how every aspect of our lives can be an opportunity to look closer at ourselves, and how that reflects what we buy.

-Amy as well as food writer Anna Brones of Comestible and environmental filmmaker Jenny Nichols launched the Food & Fibers Project last year to look at the intersection of food and fiber and the challenges and similarities both industries face.
+Along with food writer Anna Brones of Comestible and environmental filmmaker Jenny Nichols, Amy launched the Food & Fibers Project last year to look at the intersection of food and fiber, and the challenges and similarities both industries face.
 Their first film featuring Kathy Hattori of Botanical Colors won a place in the National Geographic sponsored Mountainfilm Festival in Telluride, Colorado last year.
 The trio continue to engage through storytelling with the goal of getting people to consider where both their food and fibers come from.

 Amy splits her time living on Cape Cod with her husband and two teenagers and in Brooklyn and loves the balance.

 Registration is for instruction (and some special goodies) only.
 If you decide to join us you will need to contact the Ferry Beach Park Association directly to make your housing and meals arrangements.
 They have many levels of housing set aside for us, so hopefully there is something that works with your budget.
+This year there are some extra options if you are returning and want to share quarters with others.
 Go to their website here to read about your options.
-Call or email them to set up your lodging once you have gotten a confirmation from me on your place in the retreat.
+Call or email them to set up your lodging once you have paid your deposit.
 Tell them you are coming to the Slow Fashion retreat when you sign up and you will get our room rate, as well as being in our specific locations.
 They can even set you up with a Slow Fashion roommate!
-If you are local and would like to join us as a day student, you will still need to register with them for the lunches we will all eat together.
+If you are local and would like to join us as a day student, that's great!
+You can still join us for lunches if you like, meal cards can be purchased on site, or in advance.

 Ferry Beach Park Association is a retreat and conference center located on the coast of southern Maine.
 They are located just a short 30 minute drive from Portland, three hours from Boston and about seven hours from NYC.
 Ferry Beach is a place where those challenges you thought you would never shed just seem to melt away when you are not even looking, a place that offers rest and relaxation in addition to an opportunity to step into your greatness.
 At Ferry Beach, you can experience the joy of community, the challenge of personal growth, and the comfort of spirit.

-In order to give you plenty of time to check, and double check, your schedule, and confer with partners, bosses, children, parents, and pets, to make sure this will work for you, I am delaying the opening of registration until March 3rd.
-I will announce the opening of registration with an email.
+In order to give you plenty of time to check, and double check, your schedule, and confer with partners, bosses, children, parents, and pets, to make sure this will work for you, I am delaying the opening of registration.
+Registration will open on Monday, March 5th at 3:00pm EST. It will be announced through my newsletter first!
 So if you are not on the newsletter email list, sign up now!
 The link is at the bottom of the home page.
+You will need to pay a non-refundable deposit to register, and then arrangements can be made for how to pay your balance.